horizontalsystems/blockchain-crypto-guides/guides/defi/1-defi-explained.md

 > DeFi is an ecosystem, even a movement, driven by an aim to create a financial system that’s open to everyone and minimizes one’s need to trust and rely on central authorities.

 The majority of DeFi services operate on top of Ethereum blockchain and take the form of decentralized apps, more commonly known as DApps.

-Therefore, it's recommended to go over the [Ethereum guide](/guides/token_guides/ethereum.md) first.
+It's recommended to go over the [Ethereum guide](/guides/token_guides/ethereum.md) if you're not familiar with it.
 A good understanding of Ethereum, Smart Contracts and DApps is essential to understand DeFi.

 ## DeFi Attributes

-Today there are DeFi services for cryptocurrency lending, borrowing, trading, derivatives, insurance and other financial instruments.

 Typically, DeFi services usually built around following principles: